How to spot bovine tuberculosis (bovine TB), what to do if you suspect it and measures to prevent its spread.

 Symptoms are similar to human TB, including weight loss, fever, night sweats and a persistent cough.
 If you develop these symptoms consult a doctor.
 The disease can be treated by a complex combination of drugs over a long period.

-More information on TB in humans can be found at Public Health England.
+More information on TB in humans.

 How to reduce the risk of infection

 - do not get too close to the heads of infected animals or hold them

 - avoid unpasteurised milk from suspect animals

 - wash your hands regularly, especially before eating and smoking

 - don’t eat, drink or smoke in animal areas

 Bovine TB is mainly spread into new herds through the movement of infected cattle that have not been detected.